Paisandy/TerraWeek/day01/Day01_Solution.md

 # 7 Days Terraweek Challenge: Day 1 - Getting Started with Terraform
 Greetings Terraform enthusiastic, I have accepted Terraweek Challenge, So let's begin
 ## Day1: Introduction to Terraform and Terraform Basics
-1. What is Terraform and how can it help you manage infrastructure as code?
-2. Why do we need Terraform and how does it simplify infrastructure provisioning?
-3. How can you install Terraform and set up the environment for AWS, Azure, or GCP?
-4. Explain the important terminologies of Terraform with the example at least (5 crucial terminologies).

 Before diving into Terraform, it's essential to grasp the concept of **Infrastructure as Code (IaC)**.
 So, let's rephrase your sentences and provide a brief explanation:
 "Let's begin by understanding Infrastructure as Code (IaC) before delving into Terraform."